Kaltefiste/website/pages/kollektiv.en.md

 .. type: text
 -->

-Kaltefiste is an artist collective which members express their freedom in experimental art.
+Kaltefiste is an artist collective which members express their freedom in experimental artworks.

+It was founded in 2014 by the video artists davidak and Tretboot.
+The first artworks where published in October 2015.